ABOUT

 Nestled between Millford Mill and Campfield Roads on one side, Rocklyn and Rockridge on the other and next to Sudbrook Park, the Williamsburg Community is comprised of over 300 households.
 Built in the late 50’s and early 60’s it has close access to both Liberty and Reisterstown Roads as well as a Metro Station on Millford Mill/Slade Ave.

 Some years ago John and Allison Seymour, residents of the community, breathed new life into the association which had only been meeting intermittently with Mr. Seymour becoming its president and Ms. Seymour providing much technical support.
-Since that time our association has grown to a voluntary membership of approximately 70 households with the purpose of bonding neighbors and increasing the safety and morale of the neighborhood.
+Since that time our association has grown to a voluntary membership of approximately 106 households with the purpose of bonding neighbors and increasing the safety and morale of the neighborhood.

-The Association has been a voice for the community by interacting with code enforcement, working with BG&E to rebuild some of our power infrastructure and ensure that things like toppled fire hydrants are put back up and reinstalled.
+The Association has been a voice for the community by interacting with Code Enforcement, working with BG&E to rebuild some of our power infrastructure and ensure that things like toppled fire hydrants are put back up and reinstalled.
 Over a dozen Neighborhood Watch/COP and Drive Like Your Kids Live Here signs have been purchased and installed through the proceeds of dues paying members.
 All money collected through dues and generous donations of the membership are re-invested into the community.

 We invite you to grow along with us by joining the Association and participating in some small way because, ” With everyone doing a little, TOGETHER we can do a lot.”